 Gerd Leipold, Alexandra Kotur, Florian Mersmann, Sebastian Wegner, Zeina Abbas

-Beijing University (China), Centro Clima (Brazil), Climate Action Tracker, Climate Analytics, Enerdata, University of Cape Town - Energy Systems Research Group (South Africa), FARN (Argentina), Germanwatch (Germany), I4CE, Iniciativa Climatica de Mexico (Mexico), IDDRI (France), Institute for Essential Services Reform (Indonesia), IGES (Japan), Istanbul Policy Center (Turkey), NewClimate Institute, ODI (UK), Solution for our Climate (South Korea), TERI (India)
+Beijing University (China), Centro Clima (Brazil), Climate Action Tracker, Climate Analytics, Enerdata, University of Cape Town - Energy Systems Research Group (South Africa), FARN (Argentina), Germanwatch (Germany), I4CE, Iniciativa Climatica de Mexico (Mexico), IDDRI (France), Institute for Essential Services Reform (Indonesia), IGES (Japan), Istanbul Policy Centre (Turkey), NewClimate Institute, ODI (UK), Solution for our Climate (South Korea), TERI (India)